 Additional technical SEO tips

 This article will cover the following technical SEO topics: website security, mobile usability, and hreflang tags.

-- How to install an SSL certificate on your Shopify website
+- How to enable SSL for your Shopify store

-- How to implement hreflang (for international websites)
+- How to implement and maintain hreflang tags

 As we publish the guides, we’ll update the links in this article.
 So, bookmark this link and regularly check for updates.
 In the meantime, if you have any questions, just leave a comment below!